waveform80/picamera/docs/recipes2.rst

-* When using video-port based capture only the video recording area is captured; in some cases this may be smaller than the normal image capture area (see dicussion in :ref:`camera_modes`).
+* When using video-port based capture only the video recording area is captured; in some cases this may be smaller than the normal image capture area (see discussion in :ref:`camera_modes`).

 * No Exif information is embedded in JPEG images captured through the video-port.

-* Captures typically appear "granier" with this technique.
+* Captures typically appear "grainier" with this technique.
 Captures from the still port use a slower, more intensive denoise algorithm.

 All capture methods support the *use_video_port* option, but the methods differ